dduan/duan.ca/articles/2022/11/20/the-social-graph.md

 Mastodon-like open-source software, more protocols such as ActivityPub, smarter economic structures for content ownership.
 All of these, and more.

-In late 2022, this opening prose from the ancient Chinese book Romance of the Three Kingdoms keeps open echoing in my mind:
+In late 2022, this opening prose from the ancient Chinese book Romance of the Three Kingdoms keeps echoing in my mind:

 > ...分久必合，合久必分